AuroraD-Hub/RT1_II-assignment/README.md

 This service type is `std_srvs::Empty`.

 ### Custom velocity ###
-By calling `velocity` custom service, the node implements the algorithm to increase or decrease the robot velocity according to user inputs.
+By calling `/velocity` custom service, the node implements the algorithm to increase or decrease the robot velocity according to user inputs.

 This service type is `assigment_srv::Velocity_assignment`, which has a `char` as request and two `float` and `char` as response.